stainSTORM/arkitekt-os/README.md

 # rpi-os-demo
 Demo OS images with Forklift integration layered over Raspberry Pi OS

+## Pallet

+We use the following pallet: https://github.com/openUC2/pallet

 ## Usage

 The entrypoint for the OS setup process is [`setup.sh`](./setup.sh).
 To add more steps to the OS